 This could be good or bad, constructive, or destructive.
 Now, a habit can be something you want to build on, or something you want to eliminate from your life.
 By changing the way you define the word, habit, you are able to change the way you look at your actions.

 With this definition you are not only able to identify what a habit is, but also the mechanism that puts it in action.
 Just like a bomb, habits usually have triggers that put them in action.
+There are many benefits to breaking bad habits, but lets see what’s triggering them in the first place.

 Why would identifying the habit’s trigger be important?